VoronDesign/VoronUsers/printer_mods/Triano/Ender_3Pro_Switchwire/README.md

 4. The XZ and gantry are slightly modified from the Switchire baseline.
 The X asis rail is 300mm and is a tight squeeze on the shorteded 2020 extrusion.
 I wanted to keep the standard rail length in case I wanted to build a stock Switchwire.
 5. The Y axis uses 2 rails.
 I liked the look of it and it seemed more stable that way.
 It also simplified the Y belt routing through the extrustion.
 I also removed the springs on the bed corners and replaced them with spacers.
 The spacers come off the E3P V-wheels.
 With the bed mesh probing, this seemsed like a better approach than worrying about the bed changing positions if the knobs rotated/loosened.
 6. This configuration also worked without too much modification to the stock E3P wire lengths.
+7. The E3P motors can be reused if you can pull of the gears.
+You

+## Images / CAD
 I have included several images and the Fusion 360 CAD model.
 Full disclosure, I am just learning CAD, so my skills are somewhat limited.

-I also added all the STL files.
-I tried to keep all the Voron naming conventions.
+## BOM
+A BOM has been added that is based on the baseline Switchwire.
+This will not be perfect as the Ender 3's get a lot of mods by their owners.
+It should help with most of the key items to make the MOD.

 ## STL Files
-- This mod uses a combination of original Switchwire and modified parts.
+This mod uses a combination of original Switchwire and modified parts.
 Most of the parts are modified/new as the Switchwire and Ender 3 frames are much different.
-The following is a listing of the STL files, organized by location.
+I kept all the Voron naming conventions to provide consistancy.
+The following is a listing of the STL files, organized by location:

 1. Deck:
 	- [a]_deck_y_chain_anchor
 	- deck_front_right